 We anticipate that CCFA Partners will provide a vehicle for a number of ancillary studies, including secondary data analyses, supplemental Internet studies, e.g., educational interventions, biospecimen collection and chart reviews.
 The registry may also be used as a recruitment tool for independent studies.

 Access to this information is restricted to the IBD research community.
 To register as a researcher, please go to CCFA Partners and complete a short form.

 CCFA PARTNERS: Internet-based registry of patient reported disease outcomes

 - 12,000 adult patients have signed up and completed the survey

 - Questions on drug usage, diet, environment, quality of life and alternative medicines

 - Regular interaction and follow up with patients – reminders to immunize, etc.

-We are excited to launch CCFA Partners Kids & Teens, a parallel study of childhood IBD.
+CCFA Partners Kids & Teens, is a parallel study of childhood IBD.
 Nearly one fourth of individuals with IBD are diagnosed during the childhood or teenage years.
 Special consideration must be given to pediatric IBD patients who are undergoing rapid physical and mental growth and development.
 The effects of the disease and treatment in this population need to be better understood.